-- Fold a piece of plain white paper into four sections. - Write "My Favorite Things" on the top of the page. - Invite the children to draw pictures of one of their favorite things in each square - Give assistance to children who need help.
+- Have on hand crayons and pieces of plain white written "My Favorite Things" on the top of the page, - Hand out the pieces of paper to the children.
+Invite the children to draw pictures of one of their favorite things in each square.
+Give assistance to children